colincoghill/oasisqe/docs/ManualNotes.md

 If you choose "Central", a few more options will appear letting you set up a feed of enrolment information.

-  *   "HTTP Spreadsheet"
+  *   "HTTP List"
-              Will ask for the URL (and optional authentication information) where OASIS can retrieve a spreadsheet containing class lists.
+              Will ask for the URL (and optional authentication information) where OASIS can retrieve class lists.

-  *   "Server Spreadsheet"
+  *   "Server List"
-              Will ask for the filename of a spreadsheet to load the class lists from.
-This spreadsheet should be placed on the server in the folder configured as "enrol_file_path" in the oasisqe.ini config file.
+              Will ask for a filename to load the class lists from.
+This should be placed on the server in the folder configured as "enrol_file_path" in the oasisqe.ini config file.

   *   "Manual"
-              The Administrator can upload spreadsheets or add users manually.
+              The Administrator can upload lists or add users manually.
 This is not recommended as it's quite time consuming.

-## Spreadsheet Format
+## Enrolment List Format

-   The enrolment spreadsheets tell OASIS who is a member of a course.
+   The enrolment lists tell OASIS who is a member of a course.
 They are very simple, just a single column list of usernames:

 ```
 vdinkley